Boonton Historical Society & Museum

 Ralston Cider Mill

 Schuyler-Hamilton House is the colonial home of Dr. Jabez Campfield.
 It was used by General Washington's personal physician, Dr. John Cochran.
 Washington’s aide, Colonel Alexander Hamilton, courted house guest Betsy Schuyler here.
 The home is now owned by the Daughters of the American Revolution.
-(Sun.
-2-4 and by appointment)Read Less
+Open on Sunday 2-4 and by appointment.Read Less

-The Seeing Eye, the oldest existing guide dog school in the world, is a philanthropic organization whose mission is to enhance the independence, dignity and self-confidence of blind people through the use of seeing eye dogs.
+The Seeing Eye, the oldest existing guide dog school in the world, is a 501(C)(3) non-profit organization whose mission is to enhance the independence, dignity and self-confidence of blind people through the use of Seeing Eye® dogs.
 Seeing Eye breeds, raises and trains puppies to become Seeing Eye®dogs.
 Call for info session times.

 The Stickley Museum at Craftsman Farms